If you’ve never tried cross stitch before, you might worry that it will be difficult. At XStitch Magazine, we are here to put your mind at ease.

 Losing Your Needle

-Needle minders, like the yellow and white pineapple in the image above, have two magnetic parts and can be “stuck” on by putting the pieces on either side of the fabric.
+Needle minders, like our nifty white edition ‘minder, have two magnetic parts and can be “stuck” on by putting the pieces on either side of the fabric.
 When you finish your stitching, particularly if you’re just getting some more thread, you can put the needle onto the minder and it should stay there, out of harm’s way.

 How Do You Read A Cross Stitch Chart?